 Valves come in various sizes and configurations, but their sole purpose is to regulate and control the gas or liquid passing by the pipe.
 In this article, we will compare the three most common types of valves: gate valves, ball valves, and butterfly valves.
-We will start by defining each component, exploring what each type can do, and what makes them effective, and reliable tools.
+We will start by defining each component, exploring what each can do, and what makes them effective, reliable tools.

-These linear motion isolation valves should be kept either completely open or closed as partial opening can cause damage - not used to control medium flow.
+These linear motion isolation valves should be kept either completely open or closed as partial opening can cause damage; not used to control medium flow.
 Gate valves isolate specific areas of the supply network for repair, maintenance, new installation activities, and reroute flow across the pipeline.

 Gate valves are widely utilized with bigger pipe diameters, ranging from 2" to the largest pipelines, because they are less complex to design compared to other large-sized valves.